NORTH of the JAMES Thirty Years Later

 Andrew Alli On The Blues

 Andrew Alli, who was majoring in environmental studies at VCU at the time, happened to be strolling through the Byrd House Farmers Market in Oregon Hill when he heard something that would change his life forever.
 It was a plaintive wail, punctuated by short licks with punch and grit that came from a small rectangle of stainless steel and plastic smothered in hands clapped to a mouth that breathed life into the listless.
 The groove he heard at that moment pierced Andrew’s soul in a way no other music ever had.
-He moved toward source of the music—a busker on his harmonica with a tip jar at this feet.
+He moved toward the source of the music—a busker on his harmonica with a tip jar at this feet.
 After leaving the market Andrew went directly to a music store and bought a five-dollar Hohner Blues Band harmonica.
 He blew into it and sound instantly came forth.

 By Charles McGuigan 09.2024